chitralverma/jinja-maven-plugin/src/site/markdown/examples.md

 * **Execution:**
-    * Going back to scenario (i) - Rendering everything in one pass - this can be achieved by either running the command below,
+    * Going back to scenario (i) - Rendering everything in one pass - this can be achieved by removing the maven profiles altogether and create two separate resource in the plugin directly, like below,

-      ```commandline
-      # For UAT and PROD environment
-      mvn clean package -Duat_build -Dprod_build
-      ```
-      or you can remove the separate maven profiles altogether and create two separate resource in the plugin directly, like below,

       ```xml